cpmpercussion/homepage/_posts/2009-07-18-audio-studio-in-ubuntu.md

 type: post
 published: true
 meta: {}
+description: "I'm going to use an Ubuntu system to do some audio projects, so I wanted to figure out how to use Jack and some other applications that come with Ubuntu"
 ---

 I'm going to use an Ubuntu system to do some audio projects, so I wanted to figure out how to use Jack and some other applications that come with Ubuntu Studio.